Streaming-Data-Analytics/2024-2025_SML-vs-CL/README.md

 Temporal dependence appears in many domains: IoT sensors track environmental patterns, video surveillance relies on past frames for object tracking, satellite imagery captures spatial continuity over time, and robotics decisions depend on previous states.

 * Goals and objectives
-The goal of this project is to compare SML methodologies and CL strategies on data streams with temporal dependencies in scenarios involving both virtual and real concept drifts.
+This project aims to compare SML methodologies and CL strategies on data streams with temporal dependencies in scenarios involving both virtual and real concept drifts.
 The study evaluates how adaptation-focused models (SML) and models designed to retain past knowledge (CL) perform in these settings, considering both online predictive performance and the impact of forgetting over time.

 # Datasets
 The **Weather dataset** used for this task consists of weather-related data points, where the goal is to predict the **air temperature** based on various features.
 The dataset includes multiple features collected from weather stations, such as: